Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 and add modification to get it ready to be used inside a Cosmo Tech Platform.

 !!! warning "Requirements"
-    - `csmcli` the CLI bundled with the Cosmo Tech SDK
     - `docker`
     - A Cosmo Tech Platform minimal version of 3.0
     - A Cosmo Tech SDK minimal version of 10.0
+    - Installed SDK package must include `csmcli`

-## How does the Cosmo Tech Platform runs orchestration ?
+## How does the Cosmo Tech Platform runs orchestration?

-The Cosmo Tech Platform will run registered docker images based on the definition of `Solutions` in its API.
+The Cosmo Tech Platform will run pre-registered `docker` images based on the definition of `Solutions` in its API.

-In the API you can define a `Solution` that will refer to a specific version of a docker image in a given repository.
+In the API you can define a `Solution` that will refer to a specific version of a `docker` image in a given repository.
-That `Solution` contains a definition of sets of `Parameters` and `Run Templates`.
+That `Solution` defines sets of `Parameters` and `Run Templates`.
 Then `Workspaces` are defined in the API and point to a given `Solution` allowing you to create a `Scenario` which will tie together `Datasets`, `Parameters`, and a `Run Template` which will then be run by the API.

-`Datasets` are a description of how and where data are stored, `Parameters` can be simple types or full `Datasets` allowing you to update the main `Dataset` of your `Scenario` changing its behavior.
+`Datasets` are a description of how and where data are stored, `Parameters` can be simple types or full `Datasets` allowing you to update the main `Dataset` of your `Scenario`, therefore changing its initial state or behavior (or both).

-Running your `Scenario` will create a `ScenarioRun` into the API and that `ScenarioRun` will make use of the docker image your previously defined.
+Running your `Scenario` will create a `ScenarioRun` into the API and that `ScenarioRun` will make use of the `docker` image your previously defined.
 The API will call the image with an `Entrypoint` called `entrypoint.py` and that call should be your full orchestration.

 ??? question "Why `entrypoint.py` and not `csm-orc` ?"
-    The definition of the `Entrypoint` being `entrypoint.py` is left for compatibility of the old images on the Cosmo Tech API (pre 3.0) It will be changed in the future, but for now `csm-orc` comes bundled with a script called `entrypoint.py` that allow legacy and new runs of the docker image.
+    The definition of the `Entrypoint` being `entrypoint.py` is left for compatibility with old images on the Cosmo Tech API (pre 3.0).
+    It will be changed in the future, but for now `csm-orc` comes bundled with a script called `entrypoint.py` that allows both legacy and new runs of the `docker` image.

-## How does `entrypoint.py` works ?
+## How does `entrypoint.py` works?

-The `entrypoint.py` command (and its equivalent `csm-orc entrypoint`) work using some Environment variables to switch between 3 modes:
+The `entrypoint.py` command (and its equivalent `csm-orc entrypoint`) works using some Environment variables to switch between 3 modes:

-- The general entrypoint with no special configuration that allow to run your `run templates` requiring the environment variable `CSM_RUN_TEMPLATE_ID` to be set with your run template name
+- The general entrypoint with no special configuration that allow to run your `run templates` requiring the environment variable `CSM_RUN_TEMPLATE_ID` to be set with your run template name.
-- The legacy entrypoint activated by setting the environment variable `CSM_ENTRYPOINT_LEGACY` to `true` which is made available for compatibility with pre3.0 Cosmo Tech API
+- The legacy entrypoint activated by setting the environment variable `CSM_ENTRYPOINT_LEGACY` to `true` which is made available for compatibility with pre 3.0 Cosmo Tech API.
-- The direct simulator mode which requires the environment variable `CSM_RUN_TEMPLATE_ID` to not be set, and will then run the simulator by passing it any argument of the command
+- The direct simulator mode which requires the environment variable `CSM_RUN_TEMPLATE_ID` to not be set, and will then run the simulator by passing it any argument of the command.

-Every `Environment Variable` passed to the command will be forwarded to the `csm-orc run` command inside.
-And the command will be run with the working directory set to `/pkg/share`
+Every `Environment Variable` passed to the command will be forwarded to the `csm-orc run` command inside, and the command will be run with the working directory set to `/pkg/share`.

-## What `Environment Variables` are made available by the API ?
+## Which `Environment Variables` are made available by the API?

 The Cosmo Tech API will forward a set of environment variables to any Simulator containers.
-You can find the full list of the in the following table.
+You can find the full list in the following table.

 ??? notes "List of environment variables"
     {{ read_yaml('partials/tutorial/advanced_cosmotech_simulator/api_envvars.yaml') }}